IsaacHair/Corth/readme.txt

 create that using if statements and gotos.

 Variables and lables can be used as one dimensional arrays, but macros cannot.

+Note that macros and everything else is pass by reference because all variables are global.
+The actual process for macros is to simply insert what they received as parameters into their code.
+This allows for passage of variables or constants.

+Writing actuall programs in this language seems to be rather cumbersome and extremely difficult.
+Some major re-designing may be needed.

+Adding a this variable which acts like a normal variable but is automatically incremented every time inc is typed.
+Can be used for section ids